CodeAndLoathing/ssmod-londonwarehouse/README.md

 ------------
 MAKE A BACKUP OF YOUR SAVE FILE BEFORE YOU CONTINUE.

+If you have the initial release of the warehouse mod, take all your goods out of the warehouse, then sell your warehouse, then save before installing the mod.

 Extract the contents of the zip file and copy the cnl-warehouse folder to your addons folder.
 It should end up looking like SunlessSea/addon/cnl-warehouse/entities etc.